abeerance/wwf_banner_animation/README.md

 ### Video information

+Video taken from the WFF Youtube channel.
+All the credits for the video go to WWF.

 Since the video “climate\_change.mp4” is 2:15 minutes long, it will take a long time to check the Eventlistener for ending the video.
 Because of that I provided another video “short.mp4”.